kushyzee/100-days-of-code/log.md

 **Today's progress**: Started the next exercise in CS50 problem set one

 **Thoughts**: I started the second exercise in the problem set one of Harvard's CS50 and I am working on a problem called greedy algorithm.
 I am almost done with it and will finish it up tomorrow.

+### Day 29: July 14.
+2022

+**Today's progress**: Learnt about arrays

+**Thoughts**: I continued with the CS50 course today and I learnt about arrays and how they are used in C programming.
+I finished the week 2 and got started with problem set 2 which looks like it's going to be quite stressful